IGabrielMolina/IGabrielMolina/README.md

 ---

 ### 🚀 Engineering Philosophy
 > **Deterministic by Design.** I specialize in replacing fragile, linear scripts with **intelligence-driven architectures**.
-My focus is on building autonomous agents that operate within strict engineering guardrails—utilizing self-correction loops and state-machine logic to ensure 100% data integrity and system observability in mission-critical environments.
+My focus is on building autonomous agents that operate within strict engineering guardrails, utilizing self-correction loops and state-machine logic to ensure 100% data integrity and system observability in mission-critical environments.

 ---